 Source: The HILDA Survey, Release 22; BCARR calculations.

 In contrast, respondents with a university qualification, those living with children and migrants appear to access the internet at home quicker than their counterparts with low educational attainment, without children and born in Australia (Figure 20).
 The gap in the survival probabilities of respondents with a university qualification and those with high school or lower qualification is statistically significant (the log rank test significant at 1% level) and seems to be quite persistent throughout the entire research period.
-Similarly, while small, the gap in the survival probabilities between those with and without children shows very little convergence and is statistically significant (the log rank test significant at 1% level).
+Similarly, while small, the gap in the survival probabilities between those with and without children shows very little convergence and is statistically significant (the log rank test is significant at the 1% level).
 In contrast, the gap in survival probabilities between migrants and respondents born in Australia seems to converge over time and is not statistically significant.

 Figure 20: Survival probabilities by highest educational attainment, migrant status and presence of children in the household